-A number of states have begun to enact measures aimed at a better understanding and regulation of Al. Certain states (including Alabama, California, Colorado, Connecticut, Illinois, Louisiana, New Jersey, New York, North Dakota, Texas, Vermont and Washington) have implemented legislation aimed at researching AI to better understand its possible consequences.
+A number of states have begun to enact measures aimed at a better understanding and regulation of Al. Certain states (including Alabama, California, Colorado, Connecticut, Illinois, Louisiana, New Jersey, New York, North Dakota, Texas, Vermont and Washington) have implemented legislation aimed at researching Al to better understand its possible consequences.

 Other states (including California, Colorado, Connecticut, Delaware, Indiana, Iowa, Montana, Nevada, Oregon, Tennessee, Texas and Virginia) have regulated how entities can use automated processing systems to utilise customers' personal data.
 A couple of other states (Colorado and New York) have enacted legislation aimed at preventing discrimination through automated or algorithmic decision-making tools.
+A few other states (including California, Colorado, and Utah) have enacted Al governance laws.
 Many more states are in the process of introducing proposed legislation aimed at further regulating Al.